Freedom of Thought and Expression

 The Oxford Declaration on Freedom of Thought and Expression

-The 2014 World Humanist Congress, gathered in Oxford, UK, on 8-10 August 2014, adopted the following declaration on freedom of thought and expression:
+The 2014 World Humanist Congress which met in Oxford, UK, on 8-10 August 2014, adopted a declaration on freedom of thought and expression:

 The right to freedom of thought and belief is one and the same right for all.
 The human right articulated in Article 18 of the Universal Declaration of Human Rights and elaborated elsewhere is and should be a single right, indivisible, protecting the dignity and freedom of all people by protecting their right to their personal beliefs, whatever those beliefs, religious or non-religious.
 As Article 7 of the Declaration says, ‘All are equal before the law and are entitled without any discrimination to equal protection of the law.’